Spanish Audio Lessons: Our Top 40 Resources to Learn Spanish with Audio

 They’re constantly upping their game and adding new titles by having international volunteers read and record texts in their native languages.
 Feel free to give them a hand with English or any other language you speak natively.
 It’s a great project!

-7. Loyal Books
+18. Loyal Books

 They’re focused on amassing a giant collection of audiobooks from around the world with the help of eager volunteers.

 One nice program they have going is a student-led endeavor to record audiobooks.
 In particular, they’re focused on having native-speaking students record the classics in Spanish.

-At any given time, you can find a collection of 8-10 complete Spanish audiobooks on their website.
+At any given time, you can find a collection of 10-20 complete Spanish audiobooks on their website.
 The selection occasionally changes when they’ve completed a new story.

 This expansive website for Spanish speakers and students offers a huge selection of audiolibros (audiobooks) and even videolibros (videobooks) where the text appears on-screen while the book is being read.